altescape/javascript_api_fun/EventSource/README.md

 let source = new EventSource('updates.php');
 source.addEventListener('ping', pingHandler, false);
 ```
-also provides a method: `onmessage` which listens out for default `message` type...
+EventSource provides the method: `onmessage` which will listen out for events that are the default `message` type only, it won't respond to any other named events...

 ```JavaScript
 source.onmessage = function (event) {